gofiber/fiber/docs/context.md

 #### MultipartForm

-To access multipart form entries, you can parse the binary with .MultipartForm().
+To access multipart form entries, you can parse the binary with `MultipartForm()`.
-This returns a map[string][]string, so given a key the value will be a string slice.
+This returns a `map[string][]string`, so given a key the value will be a string slice.
 So accepting multiple files or values is easy, as shown below!

 ```go